 - Switching off appliances instead of putting them on standby mode saves thousands of rupees.

 - Opting for energy efficient appliances can save up to 40% of the energy consumption.
-Gorilla fans instead of a regular fan helps shave thousands off the electricity bill; so does replacing the regular bulbs for LED ones.
+Atomberg fans instead of a regular fan helps shave thousands off the electricity bill; so does replacing the regular bulbs for LED ones.